dgsb/docker-ikiwiki/README.md

 docker run -v <local git repository>:/wiki -p 2222:22 -p 8080:80 ikiwiki:latest
 ``

+The container can also be run from the pre-built image on [docker hub](https://hub.docker.com/r/dgsb/ikiwiki/) with this command:

+``
+docker run -v <local git repository>:/wiki -p 2222:22 -p 8080:80 dgsb/ikiwiki
+``

 The wiki server will be accessible through:

 ``